metadata toggle

 To ensure a correct dosage body weight should be determined as accurately as possible to avoid underdosing.
 The required dose should be measured by suitably calibrated weighing equipment.

-A horizontal ribbon mixer should be used to incorporate the product into the feeding stuff.
-It is recommended that the product is added to the mixer containing the feeding stuff ingredients and mixed thoroughly to produce a homogeneous medicated feeding stuff.
+A horizontal ribbon mixer should be used to incorporate the veterinary medicinal product into the feeding stuff.
+It is recommended that the veterinary medicinal product is added to the mixer containing the feeding stuff ingredients and mixed thoroughly to produce a homogeneous medicated feeding stuff.
 Medicated feed may also then be pelleted.
 Pelleting conditions include a pre-conditioning step with steam and then the mixture is passed through a pelleter or extruder under normal conditions.

 Overdose